-- Not be related by blood or a degree of closeness that is prohibited by law in the state of residence. - Not be currently married to, or a Domestic Partner of, another person under either statutory or common law. - Share the same permanent residence and the common necessities of life. - Be at least 18 years of age.

-• Be mentally able to consent to contract.
+- Not be related by blood or a degree of closeness that is prohibited by law in the state of residence. - Not be currently married to, or a Domestic Partner of, another person under either statutory or common law. - Share the same permanent residence and the common necessities of life. - Be at least 18 years of age. - Be mentally able to consent to contract. - They must be financially interdependent.